Guide to self-build mortgages

 - Some self-build mortgages are available for custom-build and renovation projects

-- Few self-build mortgages are offered through mainstream lenders, so speak to a fee-free adviser from London & Country on 0800-073-1959 to explore your options
+- Few self-build mortgages are offered through mainstream lenders, so you might want to speak to a mortgage adviser to explore your options

 It's easy to see why building your own home is such a tantalising dream.